dylan-lang/dylan-programming-book/source/oo-1.rst

   generic functions and methods are objects, you can manipulate them just as you can any other object.
 See :ref:`func-functions-as-objects`.

-*Comparison to C++ and Smalltalk:* In Dylan and Smalltalk, everything is an object (an instance of a class); we say that Dylan and Smalltalk have “objects all the way down.”
+.. topic:: Comparison to C++ and Smalltalk:

+   In Dylan and Smalltalk, everything is an object (an instance of a class); we say that Dylan and Smalltalk have “objects all the way down.”
 In contrast, in C++, some values are not objects; they have primitive types that are not classes.
 For example, in Dylan, 7 is an instance of ``<integer>``.
 In C++, 7 is not an instance;
    it has the type ``int``.
 This design decision enables Dylan users to define methods on built-in classes in the same way that they define methods on user-defined classes — a technique that cannot be done in C++.

+.. topic:: Comparison to Java:

-*Comparison to Java:* Java recognizes the need for object representation of all classes with the ``Number`` class and its subclasses.
+   Java recognizes the need for object representation of all classes with the ``Number`` class and its subclasses.
 However, Java still requires the programmer to work with nonobjects when writing mathematical statements.
 The ``Number`` classes can be used to “wrap” an object cloak around the primitive ``integer``, ``float``, and other numeric types, to allow object-based programming.
 Dylan does not separate the mathematical manipulation of numbers from their other object properties.
    Programmers need only to think in terms of numerical objects, and can rely on the compiler to implement mathematical operations efficiently.
    Similarly, the ``Boolean`` class is used to encapsulate primitive ``boolean`` values as objects, and programmers must convert back and forth, depending on the context.

 .. _oo-1-equality-predicates: